Newsletter January 2025

 Car trouble is bound to happen when you travel the roads of Madagascar with all the put holes and big bumbs.

 Then, on our way back, 30 kilometres from the nearest town, the bar that holds the radiator broke.
-The radiator went down and with that hoses came loose.
-The bar had to be welded so we quickly continued our way to the garage.
+The radiator went down and with that, hoses came loose.
+The bar had to be welded, so we quickly continued our way to the garage.
 At least that was the plan.
-After a few hundred metre the clutch stopped working.
-The pipe with clutch fluid leaked and thus we didn’t have any pressure.
+After a few hundred metres, the clutch stopped working.
+The pipe with clutch fluid leaked, and thus we didn’t have any pressure.
 After a long drive (since we only could drive in third gear) we arrived at the garage.
 Repair, in between heavy showers of rain, took 4 hours.

 On our way again and finally after 15 hours we reached our favourite stopover, Ranomafana.
 Just a short break of a few days among some nice people is lovely.
 I wish!
 The radiator started leaking again.
 This time we do the repairs ourselves.
 Epoxy-glue is your friend when you own a car on Madagascar.